Gambling in the United Kingdom: Advertising restrictions

 The UK government previously limited television ads to only National Lottery, Bingo, and football pools, but when a new Gambling Act came into effect in 2007 they relaxed all of those restrictions.
 By 2013, the UK media regulator Ofcom reported that this approach had led to a seven-fold increase in the number of gambling ads that were aired on the TV.

 The Committee of Advertising Practice, which is responsible for penning advertising codes in the UK, announced new rules aimed at protecting children under the age of 18 from content promoting gambling.
 To realize this, bookmakers are required to ensure that online wagering promotions are not aired to minors.
 To fully comply with this provision, operators are required to refrain from placing ads that promote betting on websites that target children.

 The rules also prohibit gambling companies from running real-money wagering ads on video games that are popular with children, and it is upon these companies to ensure that their marketing content does not contain imagery that may appeal to children.

+Anti-money laundering and welfare checks

+All UK licensed online casinos and sportsbooks are mandated to perform anti-money laundering checks, and mental and financial welfare checks on their customers.
+Such checks include providing proof of income for large deposits, affordability checks and answering questionnaires about how gambling affects their daily life.

+However, such checks have received criticism and bookmakers have been accused of using them as pretexts to void winning bets.
+In August 2026, a survey conducted by GamblingNews.uk found that 68% of Brits believe bookmakers sometimes "use anti-money laundering and responsible gambling checks as pretexts to void winning bets or delay payouts".
+The same survey revealed 31% of British punters had placed bets on unregulated betting platforms, including prediction markets platforms like Polymarket.